-The Social Studies Fair is an annual event and is a great opportunity for your student to delve into topics on history and culture.
+For the 2023-2024 school year, GHS is combining our annual Social Studies Fair and Science Fair.
+This combined fair is a great opportunity for your student to delve into topics on history and culture, or science.
 Students conduct research about what interests them and put together presentations to display a the Fair.
 Students get to use their own creativity in how they display the information: trifold boards, artifacts, and even food items.
 Your child will have an opportunity to give an oral presentation to the group students and parents but it is not mandatory.

 Social Studies Fair Tips

 To include International Geography, History, and Biography

 Become a “Country Specialist”!
 Choose a country your family would love to learn more about.
 Bring a poster/display with the information,items to decorate you table, and a dish to share from the country with copies of the recipe to pass out.
 Prepare an oral presentation (less than 3 minutes) – this can be reading information, a dramatic reading, poem, story, music or game to share with the group.

 The more countries we have the more exciting our trip around the world will be!
 Please remember, there will be young children participating.
 Please keep your display board and reports “G Rated”.
 Each child will have their picture taken for their “passport” before their trip begins.

 Each country should have a poster/display with answers to the following questions in the passports—